codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 end
 ```

-* Check Podfile, if `platform :ios, ’10.0’` is set to `10.0` or above as required by dependencies
+* Check the Podfile and make sure that `platform :ios, ’10.0’` is set to `10.0` or above as required by dependencies.
 * Confirm if `IPHONEOS_DEPLOYMENT_TARGET` is set to 9.0 or above